fohte/filelint/README.md

 ```
 $ filelint --help
-Filelint is a CLI tool for linting any text file following some file format.
+Filelint is a CLI tool for linting any text file following some coding style.

 Usage:
   filelint [files...] [flags]